sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_secure_your_organization_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 ![image330](assets/customizingthetemplate30.png)

-4.34 Now that we have set an alert and created a triage system, navigate back to the "Least Privileged Access" page by clicking the "Least Priviledged Access" button at the top of the page.
+4.34 Now that we have set an alert and created a triage system, navigate back to the "Least Privileged Access" page by clicking the "Least Privileged Access" button at the top of the page.

 ![image331](assets/customizingthetemplate31.png)

 4.35 The top element shows us roles granted to each user in our snowflake instance, as well as who granted each role.
-Please note, this element only captures roles explicitly granted, and not those inhereted through the granting of another role.
+Please note, this element only captures roles explicitly granted, and not those inherited through the granting of another role.

 Next to the "Role" column, click the drop down arrow and then select "Filter".